-If a taxpayer paid income tax in a prior year on income attributed to them under "claim of right", the amount of that income can be deducted from the gross income if they were not entitled to the income and have repaid the amounts in question.
-See the Massachusetts instructions for complete requirements.
+Massachusetts taxpayers who have paid MA personal incomes taxes in a prior year on income attributed to them under a "claim of right" may deduct the amount of that income from their gross income if it later develops that they were not in fact entitled to that income, and have repaid the amounts in question.

 Certain Gambling Losses

 Massachusetts now allows for the deduction of losses from wagering transactions that were incurred at a MA gambling establishment licensed in accordance with MGL Ch.
 23K, or a racing meeting licensee or simulcasting licensee, only the extent of the gains from such transactions.